October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 Getting In: Salem Witch Museum tickets are included with the Go Boston® Card.

-House of the Seven GablesThe House of Seven Gables, New England’s oldest wooden mansion built in 1668 and made famous through the fiction of Nathaniel Hawthorne, author of The Scarlet Letter.
+House of the Seven GablesThe House of Seven Gables is New England’s oldest wooden mansion built in 1668 and made famous through the fiction of Nathaniel Hawthorne, author of The Scarlet Letter.
+It’s a must-visit attraction for book lovers and American Lit fans.

-In October, add to the experience with either of two theatrical performances which will run at the House on select days throughout the month.
+In October, add to the experience with either of two theatrical performances which will run at the House on select days throughout the month – a fantastically exciting way to get in the Halloween spirit.

 In Legacy of the Hanging Judge, relive the events of the witch trials as you encounter both the accused and the accusers.